jamonserrano/plumber-sass/README.md

 While supported, specifying the grid height in vh, vw, vmin, vmax is discouraged because this usually yields fractional pixels that can seriously hamper precision.

 ### Collapsing margins
 Plumber's use of collapsing margins makes it possible to specify the minimum distance between blocks of texts.
-If you don't need this, you can set either the `$leading-top` or the `$leading-bottom` parameters to 0.
+If you don't need this, you can set either of `$leading-top` or `$leading-bottom` parameters to 0.

 ## API